 f11photo / Shutterstock.com

-That said, getting from Florence is a super simple drive, taking less than an hour and a half to get there.
+Getting from Florence is a simple drive, taking less than an hour and a half to get there.
 Along the way, feel free to admire the views of the countryside and take it all in.
 It’s a beautiful drive!
-From Florence, head out onto Via Ghibellina and SS67 going towards Via Marco Polo.
+From Florence, head out onto Via Ghibellina and SS67 towards Via Marco Polo.
 This leg of the trip is only about 2.5 – 3 miles and will take you around 10 minutes or so.

 Leaning Tower of Pisa